Skip to main content

 Liver transplantation has become a well-recognized treatment option for people with end-stage liver organ failure.

-In BC, liver transplants come from deceased donors.
+In BC, liver transplants come from deceased donors and living donors (for adult recipients).
 A deceased donor is someone who has chosen to donate his or her organs upon death.
+A living liver donor is a healthy individual who donates a portion of their liver to a person with end-stage liver disease.

 Every potential liver transplant patient must be carefully assessed.
 The assessment phase starts when your specialist refers you to the Liver Transplant Program at Vancouver General Hospital.